-DEHALOGENATION
+4. DEHALOGENATION

-Utilization of halides as blocking/protecting groups is an intriguing concept.
-For this purpose, it is essential to develop efficient dehalogenation strategies.
-Additionally, dehalogenation processes are crucial for eliminating toxic halogenated compounds, like chlorinated arenes, which persist in the environment and resist natural degradation a few examples are depicted in Figure 1.
-Efficient reductive dehalogenation methods, often involving transition metals and hydride sources, have been explored extensively.
+The use of halides as blocking/protecting groups is an intriguing concept.
+For this purpose, it is essential to develop efficient dehalogenation strategies.^{32,33} Additionally, the dehalogenation processes are crucial for eliminating toxic halogenated compounds, like chlorinated arenes, which persist in the environment and resist natural degradation, and a few examples of them are depicted in Fig. 1.34 The efficient reductive dehalogenation methods, often involving transition metals and hydride sources, have been explored extensively.35